CaelestisZ/PlayingWithAJAX/README.md

 ### Topics covered

+ - Hidden frames
+	 - Using the iframe tag to send GET requests
+	 - Procedure to do the same for POST requests
  - Periodic refresh
 	 - Fetch JSON from server
 	 - Parse recieved JSON
 	 - Modify JSON and update changes to server
 	 - Set request timeouts
 	 - Introducing an exponential fallback pattern